microsoft/CopilotHackathon/exercisefiles/node/README.md

 -- **Fix Bug**

-In the exercise, there should be no bugs, since most of the code will be done by CoPilot.
+In the exercise, there should be no bugs since most of the code will be done by Copilot.
 We can force some errors and then test the debug functionality.

-Force some errors like:
+Force some errors, like:

-In a for loop change the beginning to (change the 0 for a 1):
+In a for loop, change the beginning to (change the 0 for a 1):

     for (var i = 1

-select the text and in the "BRUSHES" section press the "Fix Bug" button.
+Select the text, and in the "BRUSHES" section, press the "Fix Bug" button.

 -- **Debug**

-Select some lines of text that contains variables, like:
+Select some lines of text that contain variables, like:

     var queryData = url.parse(req.url, true).query;
     var color = queryData.color;
     var colorFound = "not found";

-select the text and in the "BRUSHES" section press the "Debug" button.
+select the text, and in the "BRUSHES" section, press the "Debug" button.

 -- **Clean**